-Probable Cause Corrective Action The Deskset may have an incompatible software version.
-Log on to the WebUI using the IP address of the Deskset and update the software.
-See "Updating Devices" on page 85.
+Probable Cause Corrective Action The Deskset may have an Log on to the WebUI using the IP address of the incompatible software Deskset and update the software.
+See "Updating version.
+Devices" on page 89.

 A Synapse device displays Host Not Found after a user attempts a software upgrade.